-In order for an alternator to begin producing output voltage for the charging of batteries and powering of loads, the voltage regulator generally needs to detect battery voltage at its output.
-In most single rectifier applications an auxiliary battery is always directly connected to the alternator, so no special accommodation is necessary to ensure proper alternator excitation.
-However, some applications may exist where this is not always the case; e.g. a trailer which houses the auxiliary battery is purposely disconnected from the vehicle for storage.
-In this situation, the single rectifier presents a barrier to proper alternator excitation, since the inherent purpose of the device is to block current from flowing in the reverse direction.
-Externally regulated alternators can circumvent this issue by simply moving the sense wire for the regulator directly to the battery side (cathode) of the rectifier.
+In order for an alternator to begin producing output voltage for the charging of batteries, the voltage regulator generally needs to detect battery voltage at its output.
+The use of any battery isolation product presents a barrier to this need, since the inherent purpose of the device is to block current from flowing in the reverse direction.
+Externally regulated alternators can circumvent this issue by simply moving the sense wire for the regulator directly to the battery side of the isolator.
 However, many alternators are internally regulated and gaining access to the sensing circuit can be at best an extremely difficult task.
-POWER-GATE single rectifiers allow for the excitation of any alternator, without the need to access the alternator or modify any wiring to the regulator.
+POWER-GATE dual rectifiers allow for the excitation of any alternator, without the need to access the alternator or modify any wiring to the regulator.

-When the alternator excitation function is active, the single rectifier will momentarily override the blocking functionality of the MOSFET array and connect the main battery to the alternator, thus allowing its voltage regulator to properly initiate.
+When the alternator excitation function is active, the dual rectifier will momentarily override the blocking functionality of the main MOSFET array and connect the main battery to the alternator, thus allowing its voltage regulator to properly initiate.
 This functionality can be triggered in one of two ways: 1) Connecting the device to the starter motor, which is the preferred method, or 2) connecting the device to a keyed-on ignition signal.

-Starter Motor Method: Upon application on the starter line of a voltage greater than the trip threshold ( $\sim 2$ V), the device will wake up from its sleep mode (the device's default state when the anode voltage is less than the cathode, and the alternator excitation and combine functionality are not active) and wait for the disappearance of the starter signal, indicating the starter has been released and, presumably, the cranking process has completed.
+Starter Motor Method: Upon application on the starter line of a voltage greater than the trip threshold (~2 V), the device will wake up from its sleep mode (the device's default state when the common anode voltage is less than both of the cathodes, and the alternator excitation and combine functionality are not active) and wait for a disappearance of the starter signal, indicating the starter has been released and, presumably, the cranking process has completed.
 The device will then wait four seconds before initiating the alternator excitation sequence (the purpose of the delay is to ensure that a highly depleted auxiliary battery cannot instantly drain the main battery to the point where a no-start condition will occur).
-After the four seconds has elapsed, the MOSFET array will turn on to connect the main battery to the alternator, allowing its regulator to begin operation.
+After the four seconds has elapsed, the MOSFET array connected to the main battery will turn on to connect the battery to the alternator, allowing it's regulator to begin operation.
 The array will remain on for approximately half a second; during this time, the device will be looking for proper alternator charging.
 If this occurs, the excitation sequence is ended and the device will transition into its standard ideal diode mode.
-If not, once the half second on-time has elapsed the MOSFET array will turn off.
+If not, once the half second on-time has elapsed the main array will shut off.
 Approximately half a second later, the device will try exciting the alternator once again (with a half-second on-time).
 This process will occur a maximum of sixty times; if the alternator fails to begin charging after the last attempt, the device will immediately go to sleep and wait for another positive-going starter signal.
 If at any time during the excitation process the starter voltage rises back above the trip voltage (i.e. another cranking is attempted), the current process will be terminated and the device will wait for the starter voltage to once again disappear before restarting the excitation procedure.